codingwithsach/face_recognition/Documentation/Image Grayscale.md

     plt.close()
 ```

-In this version, Step 4 resizes the original and grayscale images using `cv2.resize()` for better visualization.
+Step 4 resizes the original and grayscale images using `cv2.resize()` for better visualization.
 You can adjust the dimensions `(800, 600)` to suit your preference.

 ```python
 import cv2